How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 2. Scheduling meetings

-• Confirm times clearly
+• reliable and confirm times clearly

 3. Running the meeting

-• Warm, open conversation
+• warm, open conversation

 4. Follow-up

-• Clear written summary
+• appreciate clear written summary

 • personal trust is central